 It’s been a crazy week.
 I’ve got a lot of things coming up I’m really excited about and can’t wait to share with you in the coming months.
 Opportunities are coming my way because you have been reading, making and commenting on so many of my recipes and posts.
 (Do I say thank you often enough, because I am so very grateful!)

 I love bruschetta, the classic recipe of tomatoes basil and garlic meld together really well.
-But, sometimes I don’t want to have the lingering garlic breath that regular bruschetta give you.
+But, sometimes I don’t want to have the lingering garlic breath that regular bruschetta gives you.
 (You get it, you’re on the go, out among the public and don’t want garlic breath?!?)

 This recipe for Feta Kalamata Bruschetta takes two skills: Cutting up the ingredients and stirring them.
 I kid you not, that’s all that you need to make this flavorful topping to go on toast, a cracker or even a slice of cucumber!